angel-pinzon/oipa-mcp/.serena/memories/tech_stack.md

 - **Hot Reload**: Development server with auto-reload
 - **Debug Support**: Full debugging capabilities with proper logging

+## Migration Notes (July 2025)
+- **MIGRATED FROM cx-oracle TO oracledb**: The project now uses the modern oracledb driver
+- **No Oracle Client Required**: Installation is now cleaner without Oracle Instant Client dependency
+- **Better Async Support**: oracledb provides superior async/await integration
+- **Official Oracle Support**: Using the officially recommended driver for new projects

-This technology stack provides a robust, scalable, and maintainable foundation for OIPA integration while ensuring high performance and reliability.
+This technology stack provides a robust, scalable, and maintainable foundation for OIPA integration while ensuring high performance and reliability with modern Python database connectivity.